AztecProtocol/barretenberg/README.md

 ```

-If successful, the verification will complete in silence.
+If successful, the verification will be completed in silence.

 ### MegaHonk